CogentRoleplayCommunity/FogentRoleplay/Magic/Magic.md

 ### Level -1: Party Trick

-Generally the starting place of all magic skills.
+Requires an investment of 0 skill point to unlock.
+Generally aquired through narative means.
+Examples include:

-Representing some minuet latent potential, such as a genetic ability that has yet to be honed.
+* A minuet latent genetic potential, such as from the race of the character.
+(Sorcerer)
+* Partial knowledge of a type of magic learned quickly on the fly without the required study to be considered a novice.
+(Wizard)
+* A minuet blessing bestowed by a diety.
+(Cleric)
+* A taste of power from an entity looking to make a deal...
+(Warlock)
+* A part of nature foreign to your place of origin.
+(Druid)

+This level of proficeny with magic might be a fun party trick or for convience but has no awe inspiring use.
 Those with this level are objectively bad at using this skill.
-This level of proficeny might be a fun party trick or for convience but has no awe inspiring use.

-Those that have a Party Trick level in a fire magic skill would allow you to ignite your finger tips to light a cigar, though you could just use a match, flint and steel, or a lighter.
+A fire magic skill would allow you to ignite your finger tips to light a cigar, though you could just use a match, flint and steel, or a lighter.
 You could throw hot smoke at someones face, though you could just punch them in the face instead for similar if not better results.

 ### Level 0: Novice

+Requires an investment of 1 skill point to unlock.

 Representing an inexperienced level of skill.

 ### Level 1: Apprentice

+Requires an investment of 2 skill point to unlock.

 Represting a level of skill where the basics have been learned.

 ### Level 2: Adept

+Requires an investment of 3 skill point to unlock.

 Skill level where the basics have been fully understood and the more advanced concepts are being learned.

 ### Level 3: Expert

+Requires an investment of 4 skill point to unlock.

 Skill level where advanced concepts have been fuly understood and master level concepts are beginning to be introduced.

 ### Level 4: Master

+Requires an investment of 5 skill point to unlock.

 Skill level where a master level of proficency has been achived.